ryanemmans/city-explorer-api/README.md

 08-25-2021 7:30pm - Completed error function.

+08-26-2021 6:00pm - Completed weather API

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

 - Collaborated with Kyle Cohen on MRRC diagram and outline.
 - Collaborated with Sarah Creager and Joe Ivans on the Lab 08 Diagram for third party APIs.
+- Collaborated with Rachel Freeland on weather API functionality and learned a lot about debugging.
 - Credit to TAs Hexx King, Michael Eclavea, Chance Harmon, and instructor JB Telles for all their help.